ejezievictor/date-request/README.md

 ## 🚀 How to Use

+### Local Development
 1. Open `index.html` in any modern web browser
+2. Or run a local server: `python -m http.server 8080`
-2. Share the link with your Queen
+3. Share the link with your Queen
-3. Watch the magic happen! ✨
+4. Watch the magic happen! ✨

+### Deploy to Netlify
+1. Connect this GitHub repository to Netlify
+2. Deploy settings: Build command: `echo 'Static site'`, Publish directory: `.`
+3. Enable form notifications in Netlify dashboard
+4. Your Queen can access it from anywhere!

 ## 📱 Question Flow